Tormato: Side two

+Additional material

+Some original UK cassette and 8-track cartridges, both with vastly different track orders from the LP and later CD pressings, include a hidden track titled "Richard", a song written by Anderson, just after "Release, Release".
+This song was later included on the In a Word box set in 2002, but was left out of the 2003 expanded and remastered reissue of Tormato.
+It is not known whether the inclusion of "Richard" as a hidden track was intentional or an oversight, though the latter is more likely as later UK pressings and international cassette and 8-track releases of the album also omit it.

 Artwork

 As with Going for the One, the album's cover was designed by Hipgnosis but retains the band's logo designed by Roger Dean.
 Howe pitched the album's original title of Yes Tor, referring to Yes Tor, the second highest hill on Dartmoor, an area of moorland in Devon, England.

-Wakeman claimed to have thrown a tomato at the pictures taken for the album as he recalled the band were disappointed with the initial artwork which had cost a lot of money.
-The album's title and cover was changed accordingly.
-Howe said it was someone at Hipgnosis who threw the tomato and they did so on purpose, which insulted him.
-According to White, the band was unable to decide on a cover: "I think Po ... put a picture of a guy with divining sticks on the front.
-He took it home one night and decided it wasn't working.
+During the development of the album, a tomato was thrown at the artwork resulting in its title and cover being changed accordingly.
+Wakeman claimed to have done this as he recalled the band were disappointed with the initial artwork despite finding it expensive; he later stated that Lane subsequently picked up the artwork with the tomato running down it, laid it down flat, and suggested the result be photographed for the cover along with a name change to Tormato.
+Howe claimed it was a Hipgnosis employee who threw the tomato, which insulted him.
+This was corroborated by White, who stated that the band was unable to decide on a cover and the tomato was thrown by Hipgnosis designer Aubrey Powell: "I think Po ... put a picture of a guy with divining sticks on the front.
+Po took the artwork home one night and decided it wasn't working.
 So he threw a tomato at it".
 Yes manager Brian Lane said the band disliked the pictures that Hipgnosis had taken at Yes Tor, "and we threw the tomatoes. [...]
-It wasn't Rick".
+It wasn't [Wakeman]".
 Squire compared the tomato gimmick to the lunacy of the Marx Brothers.

 The sleeve includes a photograph of the band that was taken in Regent's Park, London, with each member wearing a bomber jacket and sunglasses and looking in a different direction.
 Each jacket was labelled with the member's name on the front, but Squire had forgotten his and had to wear one labelled "Jim", belonging to tour manager Jim Halley.
 The word "Chris" was then drawn onto the final cover.